32 ACP vs. 380 (Best Pocket Carry Choice by Experts)

 Accuracy

-As you know, accuracy is crucial because you need to be able to hit the target at which you're aiming.
-This is for your safety and the safety of those around you.
+As you know, accuracy is crucial.
+You need to be able to hit the target you're aiming at.

-It's for your safety because the more accurate you are, the quicker you can stop a threat, and it's for the protection of others because you're bullets will be hitting the target instead of people near the danger.
+The more accurate you are, the quicker you can stop a threat.
+Accuracy also reduces risk for innocent bystanders, because your bullets will be hitting the target instead of them.

 .32 vs. .380: Stopping Power